 - Inadequate food intake [e.g., a teenager who is weight-conscious]

-- Low fibre diet, junk food, dehydration, and fluid loss caused on account of an illness
+- Low fiber diet, junk food, dehydration, and fluid loss caused on account of an illness

-- Weakness or inactivity [during convalescence or hospitalisation]
+- Weakness or inactivity [during convalescence or hospitalization]

-- Confusion, depression, mental ailments and unfamiliar toilet arrangement [e.g., during travelling]
+- Confusion, depression, mental ailments and unfamiliar toilet arrangement [e.g., during traveling]

 - Certain medications may lead to constipation

 - Certain malignancies and other conditions can also lead to constipation.
-Examples include: intestinal obstruction due to tumour in the bowel wall, or external compression by abdominal or pelvic tumours, damage to lumbosacral spinal cord, diabetes, thyroid problems, hernia, intestinal diseases, rectal affections, anal fissures, or stenosis, piles and colitis
+Examples include: intestinal obstruction due to tumor in the bowel wall, or external compression by abdominal or pelvic tumors, damage to lumbosacral spinal cord, diabetes, thyroid problems, hernia, intestinal diseases, rectal affections, anal fissures, or stenosis, piles and colitis

 - Constipation caused due to the intake of any new medication should be discussed with your doctor before changing, or stopping, the medication.